dotmpe/node-sitefile/doc/feature-client.rst

 r0.0.7 has other client scripts though, and it would be nice to unify the setup for so far possible, re-use stuff, have SPR, and do something sensible, transparant and understandable.

+[2017-08-26] the work in progress client is not behaving very beautifully, but functioning well enough for mixing per project-defined client components and thus has lots of potential application.
+Failing that the data and cache is solved, well enough to prevent too many ad-hoc sitefile routers and local extensions.

 Branches
 ---------